KTH/kth-node-cosmos-db/TESTING.md

 # Unit tests in `kth-node-cosmos-db`

-## Running tests against real CosmosDB?
+## Running tests against real CosmosDB?!

 The project contains a mockup of package "@azure/cosmosdb" as an easy way to unit test the functionality which is based on Azure connections.

 The mockup can be found in the directory "\_\_mocks\_\_/azure".
 Please be aware that it might be erroneous or missing some important functions.

-Especially after changing the mockup, e.g. because of added unit tests, you should run the tests with a real Azure CosmosDB connection.
+Especially after changing the mockup, e.g. because of added unit tests, you should also run the tests with a real Azure CosmosDB connection.

 ### Configuration